 It often helps to talk to the people close to you about how you feel.
 Or you might prefer to talk to someone who doesn't know you.

-There are counsellors within the NHS who are experienced in talking to people who have lost some or all of their sight.
+There are many counsellors who are experienced in talking to people who have lost some or all of their sight.

-If you would like to talk to someone other than your own friends and family, you can contact one of the counselling organisations.
+Contact one of the counselling organisations if you would like to talk to someone other than your own friends and family.